Safe stays with a Carbon Monoxide Detector

 I love the clear screen showing battery level and CO level.
 When triggered, the bright red LED light turns on, and a 70 decibel buzzer sounds.
 The easy to use design makes it my top pick– and this is the detector that I carry when I travel.

-Nighthawk’s great CO alarm is a tad larger than the first pick, but has the advantage of being powered by battery or plug.
+Nighthawk’s great CO alarm is a tad larger than some of the other picks, but it’s affordable and has the advantage of being powered by battery or plug.
 Even when plugging in, it’s nice to have the battery backup in the event of a power outage.
 And with the six foot cord, you shouldn’t have any trouble finding a spot to plug in.

 The digital display clearly shows carbon monoxide levels, a small blinking light indicates it’s functioning, and when triggered, a loud 85 decibel alarm sounds.